Failure to Wear a Helmet in a Motorcycle Accident

 Tennessee law requires every motorcycle operator and passenger to wear an approved helmet.
 The violation of this law is negligence per se.
 That means that if you are riding on a motorcycle without a helmet you are negligent as a matter of law.

 If you are operating a motorcycle without a helmet and you are in a wreck with another driver, the other driver can hardly claim your failure to wear a helmet had something to do with the wreck.
 The lack of a helmet does not cause a wreck.
 But, they can argue your failure to wear a helmet increased the severity of your injuries especially if you sustained head, face or neck injuries.
 If you only sustained lower extremity injuries like a broken leg, the lack of helmet is not an issue.
-If your case goes to trial, a jury hearing the case will be told about the failure to wear a helmet if there is any evidence from which the jury could reasonably conclude that the failure to wear helmet caused or worsened the injuries.
+If your case goes to trial, a jury hearing the case will be told about the failure to wear a helmet if there is any evidence from which the jury could reasonably conclude that the failure to wear helmet caused or worsened the injuries you sustained.

 Thus, in the event a claim is made or a lawsuit is filed after a motorcycle crash where the operator or the passenger was not wearing a helmet, it may be necessary to employ the services of doctors and perhaps even bio-mechanical engineers to understand whether the failure to wear a helmet made any difference in either the nature or extent of the injuries.